-Follow the footpath across the Humber Bridge and enjoy fine views over the River Humber and the city of Hull.
+Follow the footpath across the Humber Bridge and enjoy fine views over the River Humber and the city of Hull in East Riding of Yorkshire.
 It's about a 2 mile walk to the other side so roughly 4 miles in total.

 The 2,220-metre (7,280 ft) bridge, was the longest suspension bridge in the world when it opened in 1981.
 It held that title for 17 years, until Japan's Akashi Kaikyo Bridge opened on 5 April 1998.
 The Grade I listed structure connects the counties of East Riding of Yorkshire and North Lincolnshire.

 In Barton you can pick up the Viking Way and continue your walk along the river.
 The trail heads west past the pretty Far Ings wildlife reserve, before coming to South Ferriby where the route turns away from the river.
-On the eastern side of the bridge there's Barton's lovely Waterside Nature Reserve which is a great place for looking out for the riverside birds.
+On the southern side of the bridge there's Barton Upon Humber's lovely Waterside Nature Reserve which is a great place for looking out for the riverside birds.
 There's a footpath heading east along the river to New Holland with a series of lakes and reedbeds to enjoy.

 On the other side of the river you could try the lovely Hessle Foreshore Walk which takes you along the attractive river bank to Hull.
 Here you can explore the docks and visit The Deep, a huge aquarium with over 3500 fish.

 Humber Bridge Ordnance Survey Map - view and print off detailed OS map

 Humber Bridge Open Street Map - view and print off detailed map

 Humber Bridge OS Map - Mobile GPS OS Map with Location tracking

 Humber Bridge Open Street Map - Mobile GPS Map with Location tracking